Fine Imposed On Three Flour Mills - UrduPoint

 Fine Imposed On Three Flour Mills

-SARGODHA, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) :District Food Controller Muhammad Khalid on Tuesday imposed a fine on owners of three flour mills for supplying substandard flour.
+SARGODHA, (UrduPoint / Pakistan Point News - 30th Jun, 2022 ) :District Food Controller Muhammad Khalid on Thursday imposed a fine on owners of three flour mills for supplying substandard flour, wheat smuggling and embezzlement in supplying of flour in markets.

-According to official sources, the district food controller imposed a fine of Rs 200,000 on New Pak Food Products for not providing cheap flour in the market and ordered the management of the mill to deposit Rs 180,000 in the government treasury in terms of wheat recovery.